 <% end %>

-What this means is that anytime the response from the server includes a turbo frame with the id of jobs that page will only replace the contents of that frame, avoiding an entire page refresh and even the normal Turbo visit behavior of redrawing the entire page.
+that page will only replace the contents of that frame, avoiding an entire page refresh and even the normal Turbo visit behavior of redrawing the entire page.

-By the way, we could just have the form submission target the jobs turbo frame and it would work, but we're going to use Stimulus to make it a little more interactive so that you don't need to click a submit button to update the list of jobs, but rather you can just click on any of the filters and it will update.
+turbo frame and it would work, but we're going to use Stimulus to make it a little more interactive so that you don't need to click a submit button to update the list of jobs, but rather you can just click on any of the filters and it will update.
 For that we need a Stimulus controller and we need to bind it to the form and the fields.

-Step 3: The filter Stimulus Controller
+Step 3: The filter

 What we want to do is bind a Stimulus controller to the form and the fields so that when the form is submitted, or when any of the fields change, we submit the form.
-Here's what I added to app/javascript/controllers/filter_controller.js.
+Here's what I added to app/javascript/controllers/filter_controller.js

 app/javascript/controllers/filter_controller.js